Pentagon hands Microsoft $10B ‘war cloud’ deal, snubs Amazon

-SAN FRANCISCO (AP) — The Pentagon has awarded Microsoft a $10 billion cloud computing contract , snubbing early front-runner Amazon, whose participation drew criticism from President Donald Trump and its business rivals.
+SAN FRANCISCO (AP) — The Pentagon awarded Microsoft a $10 billion cloud computing contract , snubbing early front-runner Amazon, whose competitive bid drew criticism from President Donald Trump and its business rivals.

 Bidding for the huge project, known as Joint Enterprise Defense Infrastructure, or JEDI, pitted leading tech titans Microsoft, Amazon, Oracle and IBM against one another.

-The giant contract has attracted more attention than most, sparked by speculation early in the process that Amazon would be awarded the deal.
+The giant contract has attracted more attention than most, sparked by speculation early in the process that Amazon would be the sole winner of the deal.
 Tech giants Oracle and IBM pushed back with their own bids and also formally protested the bidding process last year.

 Oracle later challenged the process in federal court, but lost .

 Trump waded into the fray in July, saying that the administration would “take a very long look” at the process, saying he had heard complaints.
 Trump has frequently expressed his ire for Amazon and founder Jeff Bezos, who also owns the Washington Post.
-He said at the time he had heard from companies that the contract “wasn’t competitively bid.”
+At the time, he said other companies told him that the contract “wasn’t competitively bid.”

 Defense Secretary Mark Esper recused himself from the controversial bidding process earlier this week, citing a conflict of interest because his son works for one of the companies that originally bid.